How Nx Was Born

 There is a misconception that large companies and startups have fundamentally different needs.
 It’s not true.

-These days even small products have several microservies and several frontends (say desktop and mobile) which are often built by distributed teams.
+These days even small products have several microservies and microfrontends which are often built by distributed teams.
 Being able to do this type of development holistically, using modern tools, is as important for a startup as it is for a well-established organization.

 So even though the first users of Nx were Fortune 500 companies, these days we see more and more small companies using Nx to build their products.

-All our products at Nrwl, including Angular Console, and even this site, are built using Nx.
+All our products at Nrwl, including this site, are built using Nx.

 The Future of Nx